What is DAB+ digital radio?

 The UK’s first national DAB+ stations launched on 29 February 2016 on the second national DAB commercial multiplex, Sound Digital, and in June 2019, Smooth Extra and Heart Extra switched to DAB+ from DAB to became the first stations to broadcast in DAB+ on the national commercial Digital One multiplex.

-There are now over 180 stations broadcasting on DAB+ in the UK, including 23 national stations – Fun Kids, JazzFM, Union Jack, JACK Radio, Forces BFBS, Love Sport Radio, Virgin Radio Anthems,Virgin Radio Chilled, Smooth, Smooth Chilled, Heart, Heart Dance, Heart 90s, Heart 80s, Heart 70s, Capital, Capital XTRA, Capital XTRA Reloaded, talkSPORT2, talkRADIO, LBC News and Gold, and a number of local commercial stations, plus around 150 ultra-local community and commercial stations on small-scale DAB.
+There are now over 180 stations broadcasting on DAB+ in the UK, including 24 national stations – Fun Kids, JazzFM, Union Jack, Union JACK Dance, Union JACK Rock, Forces BFBS, Virgin Radio Anthems,Virgin Radio Chilled, Smooth, Smooth Chilled, Heart, Heart Dance, Heart 90s, Heart 80s, Heart 70s, Capital, Capital XTRA, Capital XTRA Reloaded, Capital Dance, Boom Radio, talkSPORT2, talkRADIO, LBC News and Gold, and a number of local commercial stations, plus around 150 ultra-local community and commercial stations on small-scale DAB.

 To receive DAB+ stations you must have a DAB+ enabled radio.
 The simplest way to be sure, is too look for the Digital Radio Tick Mark on the radio or its packaging.
 All radios that bear that Tick Mark are able to receive FM, DAB and DAB+ stations.